graphql/graphql-spec/Section 8 -- Grammar.md

 characters.
 The result of parsing a sequence of source UTF-8 characters produces a GraphQL AST.

-Symbols are defined (ex.
-Symbol :) as either one sequence of symbols or a list of possible sequences of symbols, either as a bulleted list or using the "one of" short hand.

-A subscript suffix "{Symbol?}" is shorthand for two possible sequences, one including that symbol and one excluding it.

-As an example:

-Sentence : Noun Verb Adverb?

-is shorthand for

-Sentence :
-  - Noun Verb
-  - Noun Verb Adverb

-A subscript suffix "{Symbol+}" is shorthand for a list of one or more of that symbol.

-As an example:

-Book : Cover Page+ Cover

-is shorthand for

-Book : Cover Page_list Cover

-Page_list :
-  - Page
-  - Page_list Page

-A symbol definition subscript suffix parameter in braces "{Symbol[Param]}" is shorthand for two symbol definitions, one appended with that parameter name, the other without.
-The same subscript suffix on a symbol is shorthand for that variant of the definition.
-If the parameter starts with "?", that form of the symbol is used if in a symbol definition with the same parameter.
-Some possible sequences can be included or excluded conditionally when respectively prefixed with "\[+Param]" and "\[~Param]".

-As an example:

-Example[Param] :
-  - A
-  - B[Param]
-  - C[?Param]
-  - [+Param] D
-  - [~Param] E

-is shorthand for

-Example :
-  - A
-  - B_param
-  - C
-  - E

-Example_param :
-  - A
-  - B_param
-  - C_param
-  - D

-A grammar production may specify that certain expansions are not permitted by using the phrase "but not" and then indicating the expansions to be excluded.

-For example, the production:

-SafeName : Name but not SevenCarlinWords

-means that the nonterminal {SafeName} may be replaced by any sequence of characters that could replace {Name} provided that the same sequence of characters could not replace {SevenCarlinWords}.

-A grammar may also list a number of restrictions after "but not" seperated by "or".

-For example:

-NonBooleanName : Name but not `true` or `false`

 ## Source Text

 GraphQL documents are expressed as a sequence of